Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/TheProcess.jpg)

-### PowerShell Script Flow
+### Adding iSCSI storage to existing VMs

-You can also run the scripts on an existing Virtual Machine to connect from the client to a iSCSI target.
+You can also run the scripts on an existing Virtual Machine to connect from the iSCSI client to a iSCSI target.
 This flow is if you are creating the iSCSI target yourself.
+This diagram shos the execution flow of the PowerShell scripts.
+These scripts can be found in the Script directory

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/ScriptFlow.jpg)